trek-view/basecamp/_posts/2022-03-18-using-ffmpeg-process-gopro-max-360.md

 ---
 date: 2022-03-18
-title: "Using ffmpeg to Process Raw GoPro MAX .360's to Equirectangular Projections"
+title: "Using ffmpeg to Process Raw GoPro MAX .360's into Equirectangular Projections"
 description: "In our continued effort to avoid reliance on GoPro software, I look at how ffmpeg can be used to process GoPro EAC projected videos (.360's) to equirectangular projections."
 categories: developers
 tags: [ffmpeg, MAX, GoPro, Player, Fusion Studio]